drblue9001/blockchain-backpack/part2.md

 }
 ```

 We don't need most of the data in the TF2 item schema on chain; all we need is the possible level range (since we can generate items entirely on-chain), and the address of a contract which provides extension code...such as `PaintCan`.
-We can set up paint can instances:
+We can set up the schema of the paint cans:

 ```
 // As a user with SetPermission and ModifySchema: